Decisions

 Summary

-The complainant alleged that the Royal Canadian Mounted Police (RCMP) had improperly withheld information in response to an access request under numerous provisions of the Access to Information Act.
-The request was for applications for legal funding at public expense and included information related to British Columbia’s (B.C.)
-Braidwood Commission on the death of Robert Dziekanski.
-The allegation falls under paragraph 30(1)(a) of the Act.
+The complainant alleged that the Royal Canadian Mounted Police (RCMP) improperly withheld information under subsections 13(1) (confidential information from government bodies), 19(1) (personal information) and section 23 (solicitor-client privilege) of the Access to Information Act.
+This was in response to an access request for information related to the complainant on or around late 2000.
+The allegation falls within paragraph 30(1)(a) of the Act.

-The RCMP gave notice to the Commissioner that it would not be fully implementing her orders.
+The RCMP gave notice to the Commissioner that it would implement the order.

 The complaint is well founded.